 You can save significant time because a tankless water heater uses very minimal gas than a tank system water heater.
 So, no more being stingy about propane while on road trips.
 Moreover, your propane tank will last longer as the tankless water heater uses gas-only when you want hot water.
 The same goes for electricity.

 The most unfortunate RVers have to deal with the situation when their tank system water heater leaks all over their RVs.
 But, with a tankless water heater, it would never be an issue as the concept of storing water itself is missing.
 There is minimal damage even if a sprinkle of the leak is shown as no gallons of water are stored—fewer Worries for life.

 No pilot light is needed as the latest tankless water heaters use an electric ignition.
 The water heater is manufactured to heat water accurately according to your choice.
 Everybody can enjoy the water as they wish.

-Last but not least, a tankless water heater can be your adventurous road trip companion for not less than fifteen years whereas the Tank system water heater can provide las long half of it.
+Last but not least, a tankless water heater can be your adventurous road trip companion for not less than fifteen years, whereas the Tank system water heater can provide las long half of it.
 The absence of storing water also plays a significant role in its longevity as it will not end up destroying when not in use for a prolonged time like a tank system hot water.

-The tankless water heater is gaining popularity over time among the RV owners.
+The tankless water heater is gaining popularity over time among RV owners.
 You may expand a little bit more on buying and installing one in your RV, but it will save money and energy at the end of the day.
 So, what are you waiting for?
 Hit the road with an unlimited source of hot water and have a great life.